BoomNooB/SimpleGoCRUD/README.md

 7. **Run the Application:**\
    Start the server by executing:
    `go run cmd/main/main.go`\
-   The server will start at `http://localhost:22345`
+   or you can run with `air` (i've already provide the air config file) The server will start at `http://localhost:22345`

 ## API Endpoints